-What follows is a guest post from K. E. Gover.
+What follows is a guest post from K. E. Gover (Bennington College).

 Monuments are inherently political in a way that other kinds of artworks are not.
 As the recent controversies surrounding the removal of civil war monuments has made painfully clear, monuments make a public statement about what citizens should value and remember.
 The Swiss-Icelandic artist Christoph Büchel has recently proposed that Trump designate as a “national monument” the eight border wall prototypes located along the US-Mexico border, claiming that they have “significant cultural value and are significant land art.”
 By petitioning that the wall prototypes be preserved indefinitely as a kind of memorial to bigotry, Büchel implicates anti-immigration Trump supporters and the liberal elite art establishment under the same proposal.

 In October 2017 eight wall prototypes were installed along the US Mexico border near Otay Mesa Port of Entry, 25 miles south of San Diego.
 Four are made of reinforced concrete, and four incorporate alternative construction materials.
 The Trump administration spent $3.3 million to commission these wall samples as part of Trump’s election campaign promise to build “a great, great, big beautiful wall” along the border.
 The prototypes, which Trump himself toured on March 13, were built by six contractors.
 According to the design brief, they had to be difficult to scale or tunnel under, they had to be able to withstand assault from sledgehammers or acetylene torches, and they had to be “aesthetically pleasing” from the US side.